tlsfuzzer/tlslite-ng/README.md

 package
 or can be automatically generated using `make docs` with Sphinx installed.

-If you have questions or feedback, feel free to contact me.
-Issues and pull requests can also be submitted through github issue tracking system, see CONTRIBUTING.md file for more information.
+If you have questions or feedback, feel free to contact me (Hubert Kario &lt;hkario at redhat.com>).
+Issues and pull requests can also be submitted through github issue tracking system, at the project's main page at [GitHub](https://github.com/tomato42/tlslite-ng), see CONTRIBUTING.md file for more information.

 tlslite-ng aims to be a drop in replacement for the original TLS Lite.